Meet the Bad Dog Pack

 Higgins

-Board Chair | Connector | Leader | Community Builder
+Board Chair | Connector | Leader | People Champion

 While she didn’t always consider herself traditionally “artsy,” creativity has always been part of her story.
 As a child, she loved creating experiences.
 At just 12 years old, she organized a neighborhood carnival to raise money for muscular dystrophy.
 That instinct - to bring people together around something meaningful - never left.

+Professionally, Heather brings a powerful blend of experience and heart to her role as Board Chair.
+She spent nearly three decades owning and operating a manufacturing business, leading teams, managing projects, and navigating every facet of business operations.
+Her foundation in exceptional customer service and her ability to develop and lead people have been cornerstones of her success.
 Over the past three years, she has expanded that impact as a business consultant, helping organizations grow in ways that are sustainable, aligned, and people-centered.
 This lead naturally to her current endeavor, President of the Mountain West Chamber of Commerce.
 Heather is known for building bridges - bringing businesses, people, and ideas together in ways that create effective collaborations and real momentum.

 If her personality were a piece of art?
 Traditional at its core, full of color, a little whimsy …and always created with intention and heart.